hseera/python-utilities/README.md

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/extract-data.png)

 ## 5: Swap Columns
-This script swaps columns in the file.
-Useful when trying to rearrange columns for easy of use.
+This script swaps columns in a file.
+Useful when trying to rearrange columns for easy of use/readability.
-The script uses Jmeter result csv sample file to swap columns for demonstration purpose.
+For demonstration purpose, the script rearranges JMeter result csv columns as I like them to view.
 However can be extended for other use too.
 ![Data](https://github.com/hseera/python-utilities/blob/main/images/swap-columns.png)